Theodore H. White

 White started his career reporting for Time magazine from wartime China in the 1940s.
-He was the first foreigner to report on the Chinese famine of 1942–43 and helped to catch international attention to the shortcomings of the Nationalist government.

-After leaving Time, he reported on post-war Europe for popular magazines in the early 1950s, but lost these assignments because of his association with the "Loss of China".
+He was the first foreigner to report on the Chinese famine of 1942–43 and helped to draw international attention to the shortcomings of the Nationalist government.
+After leaving Time, he reported on post-war Europe for popular magazines in the early 1950s, but lost these assignments because of his association with the "loss of China".
 He regained national recognition with The Making of the President 1960, whose combination of interviews, on the ground reporting, and vivid writing were developed in best-selling accounts of the 1964, 1968, 1972, and 1980 presidential elections, and became a model for later journalists.

 Early life

 White was born May 6, 1915, in Dorchester, Boston.
-His father, David White, was a lawyer.
-He was raised Jewish.
-He was a scholarship student at Boston Latin School, from which he graduated in 1932; from there, he went on to Harvard College, from which he graduated with a B.A. in history as a student of John K. Fairbank, who went on to become a leading China scholar and White's longtime friend.
+His parents were David White (born David Vladefsky – a Russian immigrant, he adopted the name "White" from a Boston department store) and Mary Winkeller White.
+His father was a lawyer.
+He was raised Jewish, and as a teenager was a member of the socialist-Zionist Hashomer Hatzair youth movement.
+He was a student at Boston Latin School, from which he graduated in 1932; from there, he went on to Harvard College, from which he graduated with a B.A. in history as a student of John K. Fairbank, who went on to become a leading China scholar and White's longtime friend.
 In his memoir In Search of History: A Personal Adventure, White describes helping form one of the early Zionist collegiate organizations.
 He also wrote for The Harvard Crimson.